Hosea 4:4-10

 Spiritual leaders who reject divine knowledge corrupt the covenant community and incur greater accountability.

-4 “Yet let no man bring a charge, neither let any man accuse; for your people are like those who bring charges against a priest.
+4 But let no man contend; let no man offer reproof; for your people are like those who contend with a priest.

-5 You will stumble in the day, and the prophet will also stumble with you in the night; and I will destroy your mother.
+5 You will stumble by day, and the prophet will stumble with you by night; so I will destroy your mother—

 6 My people are destroyed for lack of knowledge.
-Because you have rejected knowledge, I will also reject you, that you may be no priest to me.
-Because you have forgotten your God’s law, I will also forget your children.
+Because you have rejected knowledge, I will also reject you as My priests.
+Since you have forgotten the law of your God, I will also forget your children.

-8 They feed on the sin of my people, and set their heart on their iniquity.
+8 They feed on the sins of My people and set their hearts on iniquity.

-9 It will be, like people, like priest; and I will punish them for their ways, and will repay them for their deeds.
+9 And it shall be like people, like priest.
+I will punish both of them for their ways and repay them for their deeds.

 Spiritual leaders who reject divine knowledge corrupt the covenant community and incur greater accountability.